MateusGesualdo/F4MA/README.md

     DB_NAME = mytable
     JWT_KEY = xxxxxx
     ```
-1.Run the following queries on your SQL database:
+1. Run the following queries on your SQL database:

 1. Run npm run start on your CLI